 Beginning in Round 2, a Last Month of Life (LML) Interview was introduced.
-The LML is a portion of the SP interview and is conducted with a proxy respondent, usually a family member, to obtain information on the end of life experience for persons who died between rounds.
+The LML interview is conducted with a proxy respondent, usually a family member, to obtain information on the end of life experience for persons who died between rounds.
 For persons in residential care if a family member cannot be identified the LML is conducted with a facility staff member.
-The LML interview contains the following sections of the SP Interview: IS, RE, PD, LM, MD, CP, MO, DM, SC, DS, and PA.
-Routing through the interview is based on flags indicating the sample person was deceased (and whether the SP was not alert or not mobile in the last month).